tylertitsworth/5th-age-srd/Character-Rules/Feats.md

 #### Adventurer Tier

-Twice per day, you can add the escalation die to one of your skill checks.
+Twice per full recovery, you can add the escalation die to one of your skill checks.
 Choose after you roll the check.

 ---